-Whether spotlighting the innovative ministry of a local congregation or reporting on a global campaign against a killer disease, United Methodist News Service has been chronicling the life of The United Methodist Church for 75 years.
+Whether spotlighting the innovative ministry of a local congregation or reporting on a global campaign against a killer disease, United Methodist News Service has been chronicling the life of The United Methodist Church for decades.

 “UMNS has played an important role in objectively covering the stories of God’s work through The United Methodist church across the globe,” said Dan Krause, top staff executive of United Methodist Communications.
 “Our coverage has made us a leading news organization as we share the messages that impact the lives and faith of our members.”